PauloMagnetico/ReadingGuide/README.md

 # 1. Introduction

 Welcome to the Reading Guide!
 This app will help you with classifying childrens book by reading difficulties.
+A version of the Front-end is hosted [here](https://paulomagnetico.github.io/ReadingGuide/), currently without working backend

 # 2. Run the App locally